SBA Microloan Program: A Complete Guide To Fees, Eligibility, & Requirements

-As a small business owner, you know the importance of financing in order to expand your business — particularly if you’re running a startup, and you know that you need funding in order to start your next project.
+As a small business owner, you know the importance of financing to expand your business or start your next project — particularly if you’re running a startup.
 While there are many options available to provide you with the capital you need to start a new business or grow an existing business, one of the best options is a loan through the Small Business Administration.

 For smaller capital requirements, SBA Microloans offer many benefits that make them more desirable than other loan products on the market.
-Is an SBA Microloan the right choice for your business?
+What is an SBA Microloan, and is it the right choice for your business?
 Read on to find out more.

 Table of Contents

-The SBA Microloan program is designed to offer small loans of up to $50,000 to small businesses and startups.
-A microloan can be the ideal choice for a business that doesn’t require a lot of capital and wants a low-interest loan with great repayment terms.
-Home-based businesses and even self-employed individuals can obtain microloans through the SBA lending program.
+The SBA Microloan program offers small loans of up to $50,000 to small businesses and startups.
+An SBA microloan can be the ideal choice for a business that doesn’t require a lot of capital and wants a low-interest loan with great repayment terms.
+Home-based businesses and even self-employed individuals can obtain Microloans through the SBA lending program.

-Small business owners and startups can apply for up to $50,000 through a nonprofit’s loan program.
-The minimum microloan amount available is $500.
+To receive a Microloan, borrowers work with a nonprofit or community-based organization that serves as an intermediary for the SBA.
+Small business owners and startups can apply for up to $50,000 through an intermediary’s loan program.
+The minimum amount available is $500.
 On average, businesses obtain loans of $13,000 to $14,000 through the Microloan program.

-One thing that is different about the SBA Microloan program when compared to other SBA funding programs is that rates and terms are not set by the SBA.
+One thing that is different about the SBA Microloan program when compared to other SBA funding programs is that the SBA does not set the rates and terms.
 The $50,000 borrowing cap is set by the Small Business Administration, but further details — including terms, rates, and eligibility requirements — are set by the intermediary organization.

 Funds from the SBA Microloan program can only be used for certain purposes.
 This includes the purchase of inventory, supplies, fixtures, furniture, or equipment, or for use as working capital or startup capital.

 Since the terms of micro-funding for small businesses are set by the lender, SBA Microloan credit requirements vary.
 On average, though, an applicant should have a credit score of at least 640 when applying for one of these loans.
-Some lenders may be more flexible in determining the creditworthiness of applicants, so it’s important for interested business owners to speak with their local nonprofit lender to find out more specific details.
+Some lenders may be more flexible in determining applicants’ creditworthiness, so it’s important for interested business owners to speak with their local nonprofit lender to find out more specific details.

 Any derogatory entries on a credit report will need to be explained to potential lenders.
 In some cases, a co-signer with sufficient credit and income to repay the loan may be required.
 It’s also important to note that there must be no bankruptcies or foreclosures listed on a credit report from the last one to two years, in most cases.

-Most lenders also require some form of collateral, but again, this is at the discretion of the lender.
+Most lenders also require some form of collateral, but again, this is at the lender’s discretion.
 A lien on personal property, such as a vehicle or house, may be required.
-A personal guarantee from all owners with a 20% stake in the business is typically required as a condition of obtaining one of these loans.
+A personal guarantee from all owners with a 20% stake in the business is typically required as a condition of obtaining these loans.

-In addition to having a good credit score, collateral, and a personal guarantee, applicants for SBA Microloans should be able to show a positive financial outlook for the future of their business.
-This is why it is important to have a solid business plan prepared to show to potential lenders, especially for startups.
+All applicants for SBA Microloans must show sufficient income to repay the Microloan.
+Additionally, applicants should be able to show a positive financial outlook for the future of their business.
+This is why it is important to have a business plan prepared to show to potential lenders, especially for startups.

-Cleaning up your credit score, creating a professional and solid business plan, and being prepared to offer up collateral or a personal guarantee are all ways that you can boost your odds for receiving an SBA Microloans.
+Cleaning up your credit score, creating a professional and solid business plan, and being prepared to offer up collateral or a personal guarantee are all ways that you can boost your odds of receiving an SBA Microloan.